olivernewth/newth-quartz/content/index.md

 ---
 title: Welcome
 ---
 Hey there!
 This is my personal knowledge space - a digital garden where I grow and share ideas.
-It's always evolving, just like our thoughts should.
+It's always evolving, just like our thoughts should. :heart:

 ## What I'm Into Right Now